carolhmj/threejs-shaders/readme.md

-# Simple Three.js starter with shaders
+# WebGL image transitions with shaders using Three.js